sierraporta/PIP_WEIGHT_TWOPCF/README.md

 This code runs on NERSC.
 I have put a `makefile` file that has been modified so that the executable can be built in the NERSC system.

-It should be possible to get it to compile using make TWOPCF
+It should be possible to get it to compile using `make TWOPCF`.

-then to run the code with a parameter file, do ./TWOPCF param.txt
+Then to run the code with a parameter file, do `./TWOPCF param.txt`.

 In the makefile, you can turn on/off the PIP weights with the option D_USE_INV_WEIGHT.
 Also, the option D_N_MASK_INTS sets the number of columns of bitwise weights in the hdf5 files (so in this example, with 1 64-bit integer, it is set to 1, in this case it is set to 2 corresponding with 2 64-bit integer).